-To help you stay on track, I’ve created a handy 2018 Digital Marketing Tools Guide that you can download free.
+To help you stay on track, I’ve created a handy Online Marketing Tools Guide that you can download free.
 It’ll cover the best tools for each marketing channel I covered in this article as well as my personal recommendations…

-How can I create a digital marketing strategy for my business?
+How can I create an online marketing strategy for my business?

-There are a lot of digital marketing strategy templates out there and in my opinion, they’re too cumbersome.
+There are a lot of online marketing strategy templates out there and in my opinion, they’re too cumbersome.

 They’re kind of like business plans where you’re asked to do a ton of upfront data collection, forecasting, and decision making only to have to make massive pivots and adjustments once you start engaging with the real world.

 Honestly, the best way to do this is to:

 - Know what all your options are – survey the landscape.